Program of Study

 Excellence is the norm at GC.

 Our curriculum is defined, yet flexible.
-Students can choose a path that allows them to experience all facets of a liberal arts education or focus in a certain area.
+Students can choose a path that allows them to experience all facets of a college preparatory education or focus in a certain area.
 With 20 Advanced Placement (AP) courses, 32 International Baccalaureate (IB) courses, 40 Honors courses, and 5 STEM courses, the possibilities are endless.
 Students have opportunities to travel the world and participate in student-exchange, service trips, and spring break adventures that introduce them to the outside world.

 When a Good Counsel student graduates, he or she is prepared for the challenges of college, with skills that are relevant and necessary in every field.